Episode 4 – What Is Your Biggest Expense? This Episode Will CHANGE Your Answer

 - 25:52 – Are 401 K’s and IRA’s good investment options?

-- 30:35 – Can you save your tax dollars by investing in an oil and gas fund?
+- 30:35 – How to pay less taxes by investing in an oil and gas fund

 - 33:07 – Do more tax saving opportunities open up once you walk away from your W-2 job?

 - 34:25 – What are “Opportunity Zones” that were recently introduced by the Trump administration?
 How can you benefit?

 - 37:25 – Ideally, what should be your investment horizon in an opportunity zone?

 - 42:22 – Taking the Leap

 - 42:22 – When was the first time you invested outside of the Wall Street?

 - 43:18 – What fears had to overcome when you made your first investment property?

 - 44:54 – Can you share one investment that did not go as expected?